-However, the main purpose of the blog post itself is to look at types of Medieval horse.
+Readers of my novels will know that I like my characters to have nice horses, so I thought I'd look today at the various types of Medieval horse.
 There weren't any named breeds as such back in the twelfth and early thirteenth centuries as we know them, although some were famed by region and what were required re type of horse was definitely known.
 Horses from Lombardy were prized as destriers.
 Spanish horses ditto.
 Norman baron Robert de Belleme was known to run Spanish grey horses on his Welsh Marcher lands in the late eleventh century.

 Horses were known and named by their their function, their colour, their owners, their place of origin.
 We know William Marshal had a horse called Blancart, suggesting it was white.
 Richard Coeur de Lion had one called Fauvel, which meant it was a golden colour - perhaps a dun.
 A horse called Morel was a shiny black.
 We still have this with morello cherries.
 A Sorel horse was a chestnut or sorrel, a Bayclere was a bright bay, a Grisel was a grey.